MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/manage-analysis-library.md

 ---
-title: Manage and use the analysis libraries
+title: Manage and use the Analysis Libraries
 description: Explains how to manage and use the analysis libraries in the Service Manager console. ms.custom: UpdateFrequency3, engagement-fy24 ms.service: system-center
-author: PriskeyJeronika-MS
+author: jyothisuri
-ms.author: v-gjeronika
-manager: jsuri
+ms.author: jsuri
 ms.date: 04/16/2025
 ms.reviewer: na
 ms.suite: na